erlang/otp/erts/doc/guides/erl_dist_protocol.md

 ## EPMD Protocol

+The EPMD Protocol supports various tasks:

+- Registering a Node
+- Unregistering a Node
+- Getting the Distributing Port of Another Node
+- Getting all Registered Names
+- Dumping all Data from EPMD
+- Killing EPMD
+- `STOP_REQ` (Not Used)

-The requests served by the EPMD are summarized in the following figure.
+The requests served by the EPMD for these tasks are summarized in the following figure.

 ```mermaid
 ---